EN | JP | Last sync: 2026-01-10

 q2_loss.backward()

-# --- Policy Update ---
+# --- Policy update ---

-new_action, log_prob = self.policy.sample(state)
+new_action, log_prob = self.actor.sample(state)

-q1_new = self.q_net1(state, new_action)
+q1_new = self.q1(state, new_action)

-q2_new = self.q_net2(state, new_action)
+q2_new = self.q2(state, new_action)

 q_new = torch.min(q1_new, q2_new)

-policy_loss = (self.alpha * log_prob - q_new).mean()
+actor_loss = (self.alpha * log_prob - q_new).mean()

-# --- Temperature parameter update (automatic adjustment) ---
+# --- Alpha (temperature) update ---

-if self.automatic_entropy_tuning:
+if self.auto_alpha:

 alpha_loss = -(self.log_alpha * (log_prob + self.target_entropy).detach()).mean()